tawesoft/morph/doc/mapping-go-structs-with-morph.md

 }
 ```

-That's struct type definitions.
-What about when we use Apple or Orange
+But what about when we have a value of type Apple or a value of type Orange?
-struct values?

-Let's say we have an apple value in our source code:
+Let's say we have an Apple value in our source code:

 ```go
 apple := Apple{